ivombi/NY-Taxi-Forecast/README.md

 <img  src="./Pics/taxi.jpg" alt="drawing" height = 200 width="400"/>

 ## Project Objective
-This project is a follow-up project from [NY Big Data Analytic Project](https://github.com/MSBGDA/INFO-H-600-Project-Group-AH.git) which we used the the final output dataset to build an interactive time series forecast for trip distance and trip amount for taxis.
+This is a follow-up project from [NY Big Data Analytic Project](https://github.com/MSBGDA/INFO-H-600-Project-Group-AH.git) which we used the the final output dataset to build an interactive time series forecast for trip distance and trip amount for taxis.
 ## Repository Content
 The [forecast notebook](https://github.com/ivombi/NY-Taxi-Forecast/blob/main/forecast.ipynb) contains the code to replicate the project.
+## Methods
+The main tools behind this project is the [pmdarima](http://alkaline-ml.com/pmdarima/index.html) library which is the ARIMA estimators for python.
+Also we made use of [Jupyter Widgets](https://ipywidgets.readthedocs.io/en/stable/) to include some interactivity were the start and end destination could be varied and the forecast of trip duration or trip duration could be determine.

 ## Highlight of Resutls

 <img  src="./Pics/sample.PNG" alt="drawing" height = 400 width="600"/>

 ## Implement Locally
 To implement this project locally on your personal laptop, you need to [clone ](https://github.com/ivombi/NY-Taxi-Forecast.git) this repository and run the [forecast](https://github.com/ivombi/NY-Taxi-Forecast/blob/main/forecast.ipynb) notebook.
-Sample result  Below
 <br>